pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_publish-and-subscribe.md

 ## Subscribe[​](#subscribe)

-Opens a socket and listens for messages/events.
-Requires `subscribeKey`.

-- Add event listeners to receive messages; the message object includes the sender’s ID in `publisher`.
-- Configure `retryConfiguration` to attempt reconnection and retrieve available messages after disconnects.
+Creates an open TCP socket and listens for messages and events on specified entities.
+Initialize with subscribeKey.
+Configure retryConfiguration to auto-reconnect and best-effort catch-up.

+- subscribe() only opens the connection; add event listeners to receive messages.
+Message objects include publisher (sender ID).

 ### Subscription scope[​](#subscription-scope)

-- subscription: Entity-scoped (for example, a specific channel).
+- subscription: entity-scoped (e.g., a channel).
-- subscriptionSet: Client-scoped; one set can include multiple subscriptions.
+- subscriptionSet: client-scoped (multiple subscriptions on a PubNub instance).
+Sets can include one or more subscriptions.

-Adding subscriptions to an existing set auto-subscribes them.
+- Adding subscriptions to an existing set auto-subscribes them.

 ### Create a subscription[​](#create-a-subscription)

+Entity-level subscription for a single entity.

 ```
 `1// entity-based, local-scoped